cyberversicherung.ch

 Videos, images or voices faked using artificial intelligence that appear deceptively real.
 Deepfakes are increasingly being used for CEO fraud, for example to authorise a transfer via a faked video call.

-The systematic analysis of a cyber incident by IT specialists to determine the cause, extent and impact of the attack.
-The costs are typically covered by cyber insurance.
+The systematic analysis of a cyber incident by IT specialists to determine its cause, extent and impact.
+The policy determines whether these costs are insured and which providers may be used.

 The obligation of the policyholder to take all reasonable steps in the event of a claim to limit the damage.
 This includes immediately isolating affected systems, notifying the insurer and cooperating with forensics experts.